jmars319/midway-music-hall-react/docs/DEPLOYMENT_GUIDE.md

    - Run import.

 3. **Compatibility issues**:
-   - If MariaDB rejects `ADD COLUMN IF NOT EXISTS` or other 5.7+ syntax, run `database/20251212_schema_upgrade_compat.sql` (already includes compatibility routines) using phpMyAdmin’s **Import** with “Allow multiple statements” turned on.
+   - If MariaDB rejects `ADD COLUMN IF NOT EXISTS` or other 5.7+ syntax, rerun the canonical scripts (listed above).
+Each wraps statements in stored procedures so re-importing is safe.
    - For timeouts, split the `_nodb` seed file into chunks (categories/events/seat maps) and import sequentially.

 4. **Verification queries** (phpMyAdmin → SQL):